FIND SAFARI QUESTIONS & ANSWERS HERE

 Film & Photography Equipment

-Drones for recreational use are banned in East Africa.
+Drones are banned for recreational use in East Africa.

 Kenya is a great photographer’s destination and makes for an awe –inspiring film destination.
 The great diversity of landscapes, people, wildlife and history make for unparalleled photo opportunities.
 Please come fully prepared and equipped to take full advantage of the ideal photographic environment.
 Bring a good solid camera and kit bag to cope with travel and handling.
 A lens cleaning cloth and a blower brush will be necessary to cope with dust.
 Birders, please bring a spotter scope and tripod.